Biocomputing-Teaching/Introduction-to-Bioinformatics/practical/P01/README.md

 ## To begin

 In this session, we will start working with sequence data using Python.
 It is imperative to have completed the basic parts of the Python tutorial.
-Here we will see the code at work reading files and doing calculations using python string objects.
+Here we will see the code at work by reading files and doing calculations using python string objects.

+Some basic python concepts are needed, so please review them before the session:

+** algo

 To start the session, you'll need the files inside the P01 folder in this repository.
 To do that is better to have the full repository cloned in your computer: on your terminal, navigate to a location where you want to download the course repository and execute: